RichardVasquez/h3net/OldApi.md

 # Old API

-This is a promisary note at this point, as the code hasn't been written and/or checked yet
+This is a promissory note at this point, as the code hasn't been written and/or checked yet

 Building h3net as a DLL will provide the following methods.